yegor256/takes/README.md

 new TkGzip(take)
 ```

-Now, each request that contains `Accept-Encoding` request header with `gzip`
+Now, each request that contains the `Accept-Encoding` request header with `gzip`
 compression method inside will receive a GZIP-compressed response.
 Also,
 you can compress an individual response, using `RsGzip` decorator.

 ## Content Negotiation

-Say, you want to return different content based on `Accept` header
+Say you want to return different content based on the `Accept` header
 of the request (a.k.a.
 [content negotiation](http://en.wikipedia.org/wiki/Content_negotiation)):